krissvv/react-better-html/documentation/docs/hooks/use-media-query.md

 ## Return Value

-The `useMediaQuery()` hook returns an object with boolean properties representing various screen size breakpoints.
+The hook returns an object with boolean properties representing various screen size breakpoints.

 -  The breakpoint values are fixed and represent common screen sizes.